Stroke Treatments

 - If high pressure, bring it to normal

-- Measure the pressure using ventriculostomy tube, within the brain area called ventricle, if high bring it to normal by removing cerebrospinal fluid.
+- Measure the pressure using a ventriculostomy tube, within the brain area called the ventricle; if high bring it to normal by removing cerebrospinal fluid.

 Surgical treatment

-Aneurysm clipping is done by placing a tiny clamp at the base of the aneurysm to isolate it from the circulation of the artery to which it is attached.
+Aneurysm clipping is by placing a tiny clamp at the base of the aneurysm to isolate it from the circulation of the artery to which it attaches.
 This procedure can help to keep the aneurysm from bursting, or it can stop re-bleeding of an aneurysm that had recently hemorrhaged.
 The clip will fold in place permanently.

 Coiling (aneurysm embolization) procedure is done by maneuvered a catheter into the aneurysm.
-Then a tiny coil is pushed through the catheter and positioned inside the aneurysm.
-In due coarse the coil fills the aneurysm, causing clot and sealing the aneurysm off from the connecting arteries.
+Then push a tiny coil through the catheter and positions it inside the aneurysm.
+In the due course, the coil fills the aneurysm, causing clot and sealing the aneurysm off from the connecting arteries.

-Surgical AVM removal is not always possible to remove an AVM if it is too large or if it is located deep within the brain.
-But if a smaller AVM in an easily accessible location of the brain can be surgically removed can eliminate the risk of rupture, lowering the overall risk of hemorrhagic stroke.
+Surgical AVM removal is not always possible to remove an AVM if it is too large, or if it is located deep within the brain.
+However, in the case of a smaller AVM in an easily accessible location of the brain can be removed and eliminate the risk of rupture, lowering the overall risk of hemorrhagic stroke.

 Rehabilitation therapy Stroke

 Treatment following a stroke includes rehabilitation therapies to restore function or help people relearn skills.
 Physical, occupational, and speech therapy may be included, as well as psychological counseling.
-Steps to prevent future problems should include smoking cessation, meal planning, physical activity, and medications to manage blood glucose, blood pressure, and cholesterol levels.
+Steps to prevent future problems should include smoking cessation, meal planning, daily activity, and medications to manage blood-glucose, blood pressure, and cholesterol levels.